rafalp/Misago/dev-docs/plugins/hooks/get-thread-post-edits-view-context-data-hook.md

 ## Example

-The code below implements a custom filter function that displays a template with the editor’s IP address in the `post_edit_diff_plugins_top` plugin outlet.
+The code below implements a custom filter function that displays a template with the editor's IP address in the `post_edit_diff_plugins_top` plugin outlet.

 ```python
 from django.core.paginator import Page